Austin Deportation Defense Lawyers

 Removal, or deportation court proceedings can be initiated against foreign nationals in the U.S. for many different reasons.
 If you or someone you know has received a Notice to Appear (NTA) in Immigration Court for a deportation hearing, you should contact J. Sparks Law, PLLC as soon as possible.
 You have specific rights that only an attorney with thorough understanding of immigration law may understand.

-Our Austin deportation defense attorneys have extensive experience representing individuals facing removal.
-We can advise you of all of the potential options and solutions that may be applicable to your defense.
-In addition to deportation defense, we also handle appeals and can fight an unfavorable decision you have received.
+Our Austin deportation attorneys have extensive experience representing individuals facing removal.
+We can advise you of all of the potential options and solutions that may be applicable to your defense. we can also handle appeals and can fight an unfavorable decision you have received.
 Our firm is committed to providing high-quality legal representation with the care and attention you deserve.

 Grounds of Deportability

 Any immigrant, even those with green cards, can be deported from the U.S. for violating various laws.

 Circumstances that could result in deportation include:

 - Conviction of a crime of “moral turpitude,” such as theft and fraud